lostjared/MXVK/README.md

 - Demonstrates live texture updates on 3D geometry with model rendering.

 ### `moon`
-- Variant of the 3D model viewer that renders the moon model with orbiting pyramid satellites.
+- Variant of the 3D model viewer that renders the moon model with pyramids.
 - Shares the model pipeline from `model_example` and adds a separate starfield sprite layer.

 @anchor mxwrite